Sam Vaknin

-Shmuel "Sam" Vaknin (born April 21, 1961) is an Israeli writer and professor of psychology.
+Shmuel "Sam" Vaknin (born April 21, 1961) is an Israeli writer.
 He is the author of Malignant Self Love: Narcissism Revisited (1999), was the last editor-in-chief of the now-defunct political news website Global Politician, and runs a private website about narcissistic personality disorder (NPD).
-He has also postulated a theory on chronons and time asymmetry.
+He was a financial advisor for several nation states; he has also postulated a theory on chronons and time asymmetry.

-Background

-Early life
+Life

-Vaknin was born in Kiryat Yam, Israel, the eldest of five children born to Sephardi Jewish immigrants.
-Vaknin's mother was from Turkey, and his father, a construction worker, was from Morocco.
-He describes a difficult childhood, in which he writes that his parents "were ill-equipped to deal with normal children, let alone the gifted".
+Born in Kiryat Yam, Israel, Vaknin was the eldest of five children born to Sephardi Jewish immigrants.
+His mother was from Turkey, and his father, a construction worker, was from Morocco.
+He describes a difficult, violent childhood, stating in an interview that his parents "were ill-equipped to deal with normal children, let alone the gifted".
+Vaknin believes that abuse and trauma from this time triggered his NPD.

-He left home to serve in the Israel Defense Forces from 1979 to 1982 in training and education units.
+Vaknin left home to serve in the Israel Defense Forces from 1979 to 1982 in training and education units.
 Between 1980 and 1983 he founded a chain of computerized information kiosks in Tel Aviv, and in 1982 worked for the Nessim D. Gaon Group in Geneva, Paris, and New York City.

+Between 1982 and 1983, Vaknin studied for a doctorate at Pacific Western University (California).
+His PhD dissertation was entitled "Time Asymmetry Revisited".
+In it, Vaknin postulated the existence of a particle (chronon).
+He proposed that chronon interactions (particle exchanges) in the Time Field generate "time" and "time asymmetry" as we observe them.
+Vaknin's work has been expanded into the Geometric Chronon Field Theory by independent researcher Eytan H. Suchard.

-In the mid-1980s, he became aware of difficulties in his relationship with his fiancée, and that he had mood swings.
-In 1985 he sought help from a psychiatrist, who diagnosed him with narcissistic personality disorder (NPD).
-Vaknin did not accept the diagnosis at the time.
+By the mid 1980s, Vaknin was highly successful financially, but aware of difficulties in his relationship with his wife, including severe mood swings.
+He sought help from a psychiatrist, who diagnosed him with narcissistic personality disorder (NPD).
+Vaknin did not accept the diagnosis.
+As he later reflected: "I had no idea what he was talking about," he says.
+"I tried to corrupt him, I offered him money, and having felt that I succeeded, I lost all interest in him."

-From 1986 to 1987 he was the general manager of IPE Ltd. in London.
-He moved back to Israel, where he became director of an Israeli investment firm, Mikbatz Teshua.
-He was also president of the Israeli chapter of the Unification Church's Professors for World Peace Academy.